gspahlin/Tree_Jacker/README.md

  Console window - tree_jacker launches with a console window (seen to the left in the picture above).
 Look at the console window for information about what the program is doing, and any errors that may have arisen.

-# Setting up an environment to run Tree_Jacker with Anaconda
+# Setting up an Environment to Run Tree_Jacker with Anaconda

 Tree_Jacker can be run from the .exe provided in this repository, but because of the libraries needed the package is around a 100 MB download.
 If you have python installed and are comfortable setting up a programming environment, Tree_Jacker can be run from the command line.
 Here are instructions for setting